Time for Boot.dev to cash in on the AI hype.

 For example, I have a buggy calculator app, so I used my agent to fix the code:

-> uv run main.py "fix my calculator app, its not starting correctly"
+> uv run main.py "fix my calculator app, it's not starting correctly"

 # Calling function: get_files_info